How to set good NDIS goals

 Flexibility: While many people say your goals should be specific, our experience is that the more general a goal is, the more flexible you can be with how you use your funding.
 By keeping your goals broad and focussed on a theme rather than a very specific thing, you can allocate several supports to that goal.
 For example, “to learn how to express myself through creativity” allows for more flexibility than “to learn pottery”.

-Areas for improvement: Have a think about how area of your life you want to improve and how it relates to your disability, for example “I want to improve my health & fitness", "I would like to get out and socialise more” or “I want to be able to use both hands”.
+Areas for improvement: Have a think about what area of your life you want to improve and how it relates to your disability, for example “I want to improve my health & fitness", "I would like to get out and socialise more” or “I want to be able to use both hands”.

 Capacity building: Good goals can also be ones that aim to build your capacity so you’re less reliant on other people.
 They will allow you to participate more in community, social and recreational activities, which is a cornerstone of the NDIS.
 For example, “I would like to gain more independence."